Hi, I'm Analida – welcome to Ethnic Spoon!

 Analida

-A portion of our site revenue is used to fight world hunger as part of our Catholic Christian faith and mission.
+A portion of our site revenue is used to fight world hunger as part of our Christian faith and mission.
 Please consider a sustaining gift to Mary's Meals and read their story of hope they bring.
 Matthew 25:40 "Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me."

 Amazon affiliate links: